dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: And now that I think about it we need also to describe the behavior of each concept in each context!
 And how those context islands should communicate!
 It's impossible to model all that details!
 That's insane!

 Edmond :: That's not how we do it.
-Industrial Engineers faced similar problems long before Software Industry even comes to exist.
+Industrial Engineers faced similar problems long before the Software Industry even comes to exist.
 They faced the same problems while they were trying to model systems - for example for project management.
 They learned that instead of focusing on describing everything in detail, the real focus should be only on action points, like commands and events.
 And also things that affect those, like policies.

 Niklas :: Nice!
 I can imagine that might work.

 Edmond :: We do the same thing.
-Instead of thinking about the details of a behavior in terms of _steps_, basically, we only care about the _commands_ - that trigger that action path - and the _events_ that are generated as the result of that.
+Instead of thinking about the details of behavior in terms of _steps_, basically, we only care about the _commands_ - that trigger that action path - and the _events_ that are generated as the result of that.

 Niklas :: Now, I guess we can have a very precise model of our business domain!